ali-tap/go-web-v0/README.md

 ## Details

 `animateMenu function` and `div.content` are also permanent elements.
-We use it show how menu should be animated in general.
+We use them to show how menu should be animated in general.
 These elements will also be replaced with original ones.

     ```